A summer at Atlas Antibodies

 Najma: I would say that it gave me the opportunity to hone the previously mentioned roles and combine them in one setting.
 It also gave me several opportunities to learn procedures that were new to me, such as western blot and ELISA.
 I also could shadow some of my coworkers as they did quality analysis work, which I appreciated.

 What are your thoughts on Atlas Antibodies as a workplace?

 Najma: I liked the mix of routine and new tasks each day that provided an overall, very conducive work environment.

 How would you say that you experienced the culture at the company?

 Najma: I would say that it was a warm and welcoming culture.
-Different departments gathered during lunch and teatime and conversation kept on flowing.
+Different departments gathered during lunch and teatime, and the conversation kept on flowing.
 There was always a helping hand be it directing you to the inventory closet or showing you the tea drawer or at the lab bench.

-We just have one questions left for you Najma, would you like to return in the future as an employee?
+We just have one question left for you, Najma.
+Would you like to return in the future as an employee?
 Why or why not?